top of page

 • a single dose of PCV15 followed by a dose of pneumococcal polysaccharide vaccine (PPSV23), or

-• a single dose of PCV20.
+• A single dose of PCV20.

 • Adults 65 years or older who have not already received a pneumococcal conjugate vaccine should receive either: